Dancbeunny98/AutomaticPlayerMovementPlugin/README.md

 # Capabilities

-- In what world will events performed by the plugin work
+- In what worlds will events performed by the plugin work
 - Specify where the player will be teleported
 - The minimum height at which the player will be returned to the coordinates you specified!
 - What material will return the player to the coordinates you specified